mrtnrau/closest-pair-of-points/README.md

 * immutable: a handwritten functional implementation
 * verified: the exported and verified code of Isabelle

-Run the benchmarks with ```make iterations to_file from to by```.
-E.g. ```make 10 false 1000 10000 1000``` runs the benchmarks 10 times for input sizes starting at 1000 points, increasing by steps of 1000 points to 10000 points and prints the averaged output to stdout.
+Run the benchmarks with ```main.native to_file from to by```.
+E.g. ```main.native 10 false 1000 10000 1000``` runs the benchmarks 10 times for input sizes starting at 1000 points, increasing by steps of 1000 points to 10000 points and prints the averaged output to stdout.

 The benchmark folder contains a matlab script the visualize the benchmarking results.